PhamNguyen18/academic-kickstart/content/authors/admin/_index.md

   icon_pack: ai
   link: files/cv.pdf

-#- icon: file
-#  icon_pack: fab

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-#email: ""

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-#user_groups:
-#- Researchers
-#- Visitors
 ---

 Welcome!
 I am a former physics graduate student with an interest in data science.
 I graduated with a BSc in Astrophysics from Michigan State University where I studied lunar materials from the Apollo missions in collaboration with Albion College.
 In graduate school, I studied the dynamics of lunar accretion disks.
-Over the past year, I have decided to switch gears and now work as a mainframe developer.
+Over the past year, I have decided to switch gears and now work as a mainframe developer (resume available upon request).
 When I'm not noodling with data, I enjoy photography both [space and terrestrial](https://pixelfed.social/LunaAndTerra)!

+I am available through several methods of [secure communication](#contact) including Element, Keybase, and email through Tutanota (I check my email most frequently).